Common API Integration Challenges and How to Overcome Them

 The Challenge:

-APIs can return a wide range of errors, from authentication failures to server-side issues.
-Without proper error handling, these issues can disrupt your application’s functionality.
+APIs can return a wide range of errors, from 4xx client errors to 5xx server errors.
+Without proper error handling, these issues can disrupt your application’s functionality and user experience.

 How to Overcome It: